Course code: QCKR305P

 01235 555 585

-By the end of the course learners will have had the opportunity to:
+At the end of the course you will have had the opportunity to:

-• Explain the rules of composition and how they relate to different genres.
+- Explain the rules of composition and how they relate to the genres such as night, still life, documentary and landscape.

 Abingdon and Witney College is subject to Ofsted regulation and is required to work with all its students to make sure they understand Government initiatives around Safeguarding, Prevent and Fundamental British Values.
 Information on these matters will be shared with you during your course.

-There are no entry requirements for this course.
-For those who have completed the Stage 2 course or equivalent, or for those who have a good understanding of aperture, shutter and ISO and are using their cameras off auto mode.
+For those who have completed the Stage 1 Digital DSLR Photography course, or equivalent, or for those who have a sound understanding of aperture, shutter and ISO and are already using their camera off auto.

 Courses can fill fast, so please enrol early to avoid disappointment.
 Decisions on whether a course is to run are made two weeks prior to the start date - an email will be sent to you should there be changes to your course or if it is cancelled.
 Please check your inbox leading up to your course, including the junk folders.
 For anyone without an email account, our Admissions team will phone you instead.